TizianoCoroneo/Deeplink/Sources/Deeplink/Documentation.docc/Getting started with Deeplinking.md

 ### Using this library

-Follow the shiny new DocC tutorial: <doc:Tutorial-Table-of-Contents>!
+Follow the shiny new DocC tutorial: <doc:Table-of-Contents>!

 ### Installing